rajayudhaps/jvm-boilerplate/README.md

 The boilerplate will contains and supports some JVM based programming languages which are **Java, Kotlin and Clojure** using **Apache Maven** as dependency management for now.
 In the future, we will add **Gradle** as other alternative for **Apache Maven**.

-You can mix the implementation your project without many setup needed using this boilerplate.
+You can mix the implementation your project without many setup is needed using this boilerplate.

+## Recommendation

+To use this boilerplate, we recommend to put the implementation of your project like these:

+1. Java (_src/main/java_) and Kotlin (_src/main/kotlin_) source folder
+   - General/Base model or domain application
+   - Custom exception
+   - Interfaces, enums and constant
+   - Design pattern implementation with loosely coupled dependency to the implementation.
+2. Clojure (_src/main/clojure_) source folder
+   - Interface implementation
+   - Proxy classes

 ## To Be Done in the Future